 In late 1869, Pugni pulled himself together to score the music for Petipa’s one act ballet Les Deux Étoiles.
 This score was widely considered to be among his greatest works for the ballet, but it was also to be his last.

 Cesare Pugni died on the 26th January 1870, aged 67, in utter poverty and at his death, his large family was completely destitute.
-He was buried in the Vyborgskaya Roman Catholic Cemetery in St Petersburg, but tragically, the cemetery was completely destroyed in 1939.
+He was buried in the Vyborgskaya Roman Catholic Cemetery in Saint Petersburg, but tragically, the cemetery was completely destroyed in 1939.

 In honour of the composer and as a benefit performance for his family, a gala was prepared with excerpts from many of Pugni’s works by Petipa in May 1870.
 Later that year, Petipa mounted a revival of Catarina, under the title La Fille du Bandit, premièring on the 13th November [O.S.
 1st November] 1870, again as a benefit performance for the composer’s family.
 Petipa then presented Pugni’s final work, Les Deux étoiles on the 21st January 1871 for the benefit performance of Pavel Gerdt.
-The ballet premièred to great success and was performed by the St Petersburg ballet on occasion until just before the Russian Revolution.
+The ballet premièred to great success and was performed by the Saint Petersburg ballet on occasion until just before the Russian Revolution.
 Petipa also staged the work under the title The Two Little Stars for the Ballet of the Moscow Imperial Bolshoi Theatre in 1878.
 The ballet was re-staged for the company in a new version by the Ballet Master Ivan Clustine in 1897, a production which was retained in the Bolshoi’s repertoire until 1925.

 *Biography by Adam Lopez